-FC2S is the largest national nonprofit organization dedicated entirely to helping former foster youth obtain the academic and technical skills and competencies needed to thrive in today's economy.
-To that end, FC2S provides scholarship and grant money to former foster students in colleges and specialized training programs across the country.
+FC2S is the largest national nonprofit organization dedicated entirely to helping youth formerly in foster care obtain the academic and technical skills and competencies needed to thrive in today's economy.
+To that end, FC2S provides scholarship and grant money to students formerly in foster care in colleges and specialized training programs across the country.
 Every FC2S student receives care packages and coaching and is eligible to participate in mentoring and internship programs.

-14B.19.4 Other resources
+14.19.4 Other resources